The power of one: why individual eco actions really matter

 The power of influence

-Steve Westlake, a behavioral scientist at Cardiff University, argues that individual action really does make a difference.
+Steve Westlake, a behavioural scientist at Cardiff University, argues that individual action really does make a difference.
 His research has shown that by doing something bold like giving up flying, you can have a wider knock-on effect of influencing others and shifting what’s viewed as normal.

 Another example is the rise of veganism and vegetarianism: lots of people are making individual choices to change their diet, which collectively has had a huge influence and been a catalyst for change for other people, and in turn supermarkets, restaurants and food manufacturers.
 Now, vegans and vegetarians have much more choice than they ever used to.